• Disease Overview

 Causes

-GSS is caused by an abnormal variant (gene mutation) of the PRNP gene.
+GSS disease is caused by changes (variants) in the PRNP gene.
 Genes provide instructions for encoding proteins that play a critical role in many functions of the body.
-When a mutation of a gene occurs, the protein product may be faulty, inefficient, absent, or overproduced.
-Depending upon the functions of the particular protein, this can affect many organ systems of the body, including the brain.
+When a variant of a gene occurs, the protein product may be faulty, inefficient, absent, or overproduced.
+Depending upon the functions of the protein, this can affect many organ systems of the body, including the brain.

 • < Previous section